jreamy/mp2p/README.md

 This is working on my local network, but I haven't gotten a chance to test it outside of my network.
 If you ping my server ^^ and it works, definitely reach out! (my ipv4 address is 224.0.245.100)

 Annecdotally, it works better to build the go client than to use go run.
+This generally requires a bunch of retrying...
+I'm working on making it more robust.

 I've come across a number of resources that say multicast isn't supported across the entire internet so this probably won't work in all cases, but it's a cool theory...